Optical Communication Fundamentals and Optoelectronics

 Planned learning activities and teaching methods

-Techning methods include lectures and practical laboratories.
+Techning methods include tutorials and practical laboratories.
 Course is taking advantage of e-learning (Moodle) system.
-Students have to write a single project during the course.
+Students have to write 5 homeworks during the course.

 Assesment methods and criteria linked to learning outcomes

-Evaluation: 2 tests (up to 12 points for both tests), 5 laboratory exercises (up to 20 points) and 1 individual project (up to 8 points).
-The test has a compulsory written part (up to 40 points) and a compulsory oral part (up 20 points).
+Evaluation: 5 homeworks (up to 30 points), 2 laboratory exercises (up to 20 points).
+The test has a compulsory written part (up to 30 points) and a compulsory oral part (up 20 points).
 The content of the exam corresponds to the subject annotation.

 Language of instruction